fig/simple_budget/videos/script.md

 a go...

 The first thing I am going to do.. is get rid of the RANGE and use a more idiomatic ruby construct ... times

+Next, we will use a more idiomatic construct called reduce to get rid of the outer temp variables